Erethon/synnefo/docs/install-guide-centos.rst

 Installation of Astakos on node1
 ================================

-To install Astakos, grab the package from our repository (make sure  you made the additions needed in your ``/etc/apt/sources.list`` file and updated, as described previously), by running:
+To install Astakos, grab the package from our repository (make sure you added our repo, as described previously), by running:

 .. code-block:: console

-   # apt-get install snf-astakos-app snf-pithos-backend
+   # yum install snf-astakos-app snf-pithos-backend

 .. _conf-astakos: